trolldbois/pytan/doc/html/_static/bin_doc/ask_manual_question.md

   ],
   "sensors_help": false
 }
+2015-02-11 17:08:32,351 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:08:37,369 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:08:42,383 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:08:47,398 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:08:52,414 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:08:57,431 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:02,448 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:07,461 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:12,474 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:17,487 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:22,502 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:27,517 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:32,533 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:37,548 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:42,561 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:47,575 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:52,598 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:09:57,612 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:02,628 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:07,648 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:12,666 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:17,680 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:31:48,206 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:22,697 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:31:53,223 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:27,713 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:31:58,238 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:32,727 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:03,254 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:37,748 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:08,273 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:42,763 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:13,289 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:47,777 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:18,308 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:52,795 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:23,327 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:10:57,809 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:28,342 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:02,824 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:33,360 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:07,842 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:38,376 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:12,860 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:43,394 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:17,882 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:48,411 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:22,901 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:53,429 INFO     question_progress: Results 50% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:27,916 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:32:58,442 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:32,933 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:33:03,461 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:37,951 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:33:08,476 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:42,965 INFO     question_progress: Results 0% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:33:13,492 INFO     question_progress: Results 83% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:47,980 INFO     question_progress: Results 50% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-2014-12-08 15:33:18,510 INFO     question_progress: Results 100% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+2015-02-11 17:11:52,996 INFO     question_progress: Results 100% (Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-++ Asked Question 'Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines' ID: 343 ++ Report file '/var/folders/dk/vjr1r_c53yx6k6gzp2bbt_c40000gn/T/out.csv' written with 34959 bytes
+++ Asked Question 'Get Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines' ID: 11461 ++ Report file '/var/folders/dk/vjr1r_c53yx6k6gzp2bbt_c40000gn/T/out.csv' written with 33951 bytes
 ```

   * Validation Test: exitcode